department-of-veterans-affairs/vets-api/docs/setup/debugging_in_docker.md

 The main readme describes setting up (touching) your certs.
 Make sure you do that.

+###API keys:
+go to:  https://developer.va.gov/ and click the 'Request an API key' button.
+You will receive an email with your API key that you will use in Postman as well as in the setup in settings.local.yml below.

+###Settings.local.yml
-Create a setting.local.yml file.
+Create a settings.local.yml file.
 Here is a sample.
-Yours must include the redis changes at a minimum.

 ```
 # betamocks: